A Short History of Shontal

 Cheryl Marie Dixon - Performer

-Cheryl joined in 2007 and now takes the lead role of 'Gill' in IOAFQ as well a devising and writing our latest piece of work 'Rat Trap' along with Doug and Pete
+Cheryl joined in 2007 and now takes the lead role of 'Gill' in 'It's Only a Few Quid' as well a devising and writing 'Rat Trap' along with Doug and Pete.

 Rachel Glover - Performer